New bounds on adaptive quantum metrology under Markovian noise: Conclusions

 Another direction in which our results could be extended is by considering multi-parameter estimation problems.
 While Section~\ref{sec_bw} considered very simple examples of multi-parameter estimation problems, e.g., separate parameters controlling separate time intervals, more general scenarios (such as those analysed in~\cite{10.22331/q-2020-07-02-288}) could be investigated.

-In addition to systems whose time evolution is well-described by an SME, our methods could similarly be applied to quantum channels that are equivalent to evolution over a finite time under some SME, even if that SME does not describe the continuous-time evolution of the system.
+In addition to systems whose time evolution is well-described by a Lindblad master equation, our methods could similarly be applied to quantum channels that are equivalent to evolution over a finite time under some Lindblad master equation, even if that master equation does not describe the continuous-time evolution of the system.
 This may be useful in analysing the QFI for states obtained from discrete applications of quantum channels, as considered in e.g.,~\cite{10.1103/PRXQuantum.2.010343}.

 \tocless\acknowledgments{We thank Masha Baryakhtar, Konrad Lehnert and Sisi Zhou for helpful conversations.
 KW is supported by the Stanford Graduate Fellowship.
 RL's research is supported in part by the National Science Foundation under Grant No.~PHYS-2014215, and the Gordon and Betty Moore Foundation Grant GBMF7946.
 RL thanks the Caltech physics department for hospitality during the completion of this work.}